Operation Scherhorn: Planning

-The new operation, codenamed Berezino, was drafted by colonel Mikhail Maklyarsky and approved by Stalin, NKVD chief Lavrenty Beria and Foreign Minister Vyacheslav Molotov.
+The new operation, codenamed Berezino, was drafted by Colonel Mikhail Maklyarsky and approved by Stalin, NKVD Chief Lavrenty Beria and Foreign Minister Vyacheslav Molotov.
 NKVD officers Nahum Eitingon, Willie Fischer, Mikhail Maklyarsky, Alexander Demyanov and Yakov Serebryansky departed to Belarus with a group of ethnic German antifascists.
-More pro-Soviet Germans, earlier engaged in mopping up Polish and Lithuanian forest brothers, joined them at the base camp some 100 km east of Minsk.
-The NKVD men screened groups of German prisoners of war captured during Operation Bagration and picked Lieutenant-Colonel Heinrich Scherhorn as the "front" for their operation.
-Scherhorn, former commander of the guards' regiment of the 286th Security Division, was taken prisoner in July 9th 1944.
-According to NKVD veteran Igor Schors, the choice was sealed by the connection between the Scherhorn family and Hitler; in the early 1930s Scherhorn's father had made substantial donations to the Nazi Party.
+More pro-Soviet Germans, who earlier engaged in mopping up Polish and Lithuanian forest brothers, joined them at the base camp some 100 km east of Minsk.
+The NKVD men screened groups of German prisoners-of-war captured during Operation Bagration and picked Lieutenant-Colonel Heinrich Scherhorn as the "front" for their operation.
+Scherhorn, a former commander of the guards' regiment of the 286th Security Division, was taken prisoner on July 9, 1944.
+According to the NKVD veteran Igor Schors, the choice was sealed by the connection between the Scherhorn family and Hitler.
+In the early 1930s, Scherhorn's father had made substantial donations to the Nazi Party.
 Scherhorn and his radio operator agreed to play the Soviet game.
 German communist Gustav Rebele assumed the role of Scherhorn's aide, watching his "commander" day and night.

-Berezino began on August 18, 1944 with a wireless message from Max, who was actually NKVD agent Alexander Demyanov, to German Command.
+Berezino began on August 18, 1944 with a wireless message from Max, who was actually the NKVD agent Alexander Demyanov, to German Command.
 Max reported that Scherhorn's detachment of 2,500 men was encircled by the Soviets in the swamps near the Berezina River.
-According to German sources, colonel Hans-Heinrich Worgitzky of OKH Counter-intelligence suspected a Soviet funkspiel and refused to commit his men to rescue "Scherhorn".
+According to German sources, Colonel Hans-Heinrich Worgitzky of OKH Counter-intelligence suspected a Soviet Funkspiel and refused to commit his men to rescue "Scherhorn".
 Gehlen intervened and demanded full support to "Scherhorn" which he thought would ideally fit Otto Skorzeny's plan of guerilla action behind the front line.
-Oberkommando der Wehrmacht (OKW, Armed forces High Command) Chief of Staff Alfred Jodl instructed Skorzeny to begin the rescue operation.
+Oberkommando der Wehrmacht (OKW, High Command of the Armed Forces) Chief of Staff Alfred Jodl instructed Skorzeny to begin the rescue operation.